Sylvia Owori

-Sylvia Owori (born 1976) is a Ugandan fashion designer, businesswoman political lobbyist and entrepreneur.
+Sylvia Owori (born 1972) is a Ugandan fashion designer, entrepreneur and civil servant.
 She is the Chairperson and Chief Executive Officer of Zipa Modeling Agency, a company that she founded and owns.
+She is a high-ranking public official in the Office of the President in the Ugandan Government.
 She is reported to be one of the wealthiest individuals in Uganda, the third-largest economy in the East African Community.

 Background and education

 Owori was born in Uganda c.
 1972, one of seven siblings.
 She attended Nsambya Senior Secondary School, in Kampala, the capital of Uganda and the largest city in that country.
-She studied at Newham College in London, beginning at the age of 19, graduating with Bachelor of Arts degree in fashion design.
+She studied at Newham College in London, beginning at the age of 19, graduating with a qualification in fashion design.